noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - using the same interface but with potentially different implementations
   - resources
     - time, memory, file handles, db connectdions, threads, etc
+  - use case
+    - describes an interaction between a user anda  system that fulfills a goal

 # interfaces